touchlane/CampcotCollectionView/README.md

 ```$ gem install cocoapods```

-To integrate SlideController into your Xcode project using CocoaPods, specify it in your ```Podfile```:
+To integrate CampcotCollectionView into your Xcode project using CocoaPods, specify it in your ```Podfile```:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'